EncisoAlva/EncisoAlva.github.io/art.md

 With this notation at hand, we notice that the *return* effect occurs whenever $\kappa > R_\mathcal{W}$.
 The case $\kappa < 0$ indicates that the radius of curvature is facing the opposite orientation, and so no return effect will be observed regardless of the value of $R_\mathcal{W}$.

+Finally, it is important to acknowledge that this model only accounts for a single rotating circle.
+With some small changes, the rotating circle $\mathcal{W}$ can be replaced by some non-circle shape.

+One remarkable trend for modern spirograph designers is the use of *rings*, circular pieces with circular holes inside them.
+The marker point rolls at the inner circle of the ring, while the outer circle rolls over a larger circle-like shape.
+Furthermore, a second ring can be nested inside the first ring.

+Needless to say, the curves produced by nested rings are much more complex than cycloids.
+By adjusting the ratios between the perimeters of circles involved in this process properly, it is possible to produce a great variety of patterns.

+This modeling strategy may work with nested rings by composing the mapping over the tangent/normal vectors at the contact points.